• Skip to primary navigation

 The apples should be cored, peeled, and thinly sliced.

-How to Make Apple Strudel
+Step-by-Step: How to Make Apple Strudel with Phyllo Dough

-Prepare the filling
+1. Prepare the Filling

 Heat a small skillet over medium heat.
 Melt ¼ cup of the butter, and then add breadcrumbs.